Efrén Mendoza

 Efren Mendoza Cuahutle (born 9 June 1992) is a Mexican professional footballer.

 Career

-His first team was the Atlas de Guadalajara where he made his debut in the Clausura 2011 in the draw to zero of his team against the Club Universidad Nacional being the only game he played in that tournament.
+His first team was the Atlas de Guadalajara where he made his debut in the Clausura 2011 in the draw to zero of his team against the Pumas UNAM being the only game he played in that tournament.
 He went to Pachuca in the 2012 Apertura.
 In the 2013 Apertura, he was transferred to the Leones Negros UdeG where he achieved promotion to the maximum circuit.

 Potros UAEM

 On 18 June 2019, Mendoza joined Ascenso MX club Potros UAEM.